 Eating healthy and delicious is part of our philosophy of life.
 It starts with a big breakfast or just with cereals if we are in a hurry, but one hot meal a day is essential for us.
 We got inspired in South Africa from the "potjes".
-A good stew and some spices for example or an Italian risotto; that's easy to prepare just in one pot.
+A good stew and some spices, for example, or an Italian risotto; that's easy to prepare just in one pot.
 Here we like to share what works best for us when travelling.

-Cooking, boiling water for coffee, and frying some bacon and eggs in the morning is essentials for us.
+Cooking, boiling water for coffee, and frying some bacon and eggs in the morning are essentials for us.
 To be independent of any kind of fuel while travelling the only choice was for us to decide on a stove that runs with white gas, kerosene, and unleaded auto fuel.

 If you plan to travel abroad, you can fly with your stove but need to find the proper fuel at your destination.
-To avoid any challenges, we decided on the multi-fuel solution in combination with some adapters to allow usage of gas canister everywhere.
+To avoid any challenges, we decided on the multi-fuel solution in combination with some adapters to allow the usage of gas canisters everywhere.
 But it had happened too that we couldn't find any gas canister and went for liquid fuel.
-MSR had published a great overview in their blog about fuels around the world.
+MSR published a great overview in their blog about fuels around the world.

-In case we only need to boil some water either for a hot drink or to prepare some dried food we count on a MiniMo Cooking System from Jetboil.
-Due to its convenient form factor and because everything including the small fuel canister fits into one package this is the perfect solution.
+In case we only need to boil some water either for a hot drink or to prepare some dried food, we count on a MiniMo Cooking System from Jetboil.
+Due to its convenient form factor and because everything, including the small fuel canister, fits into one package, this is the perfect solution.
 With the FluxRing technology, the MiniMo is extremely fast to boil water, saves energy and is easy to use.

-The fuel canister stabilizer which can be stowed in the lid is a great help if you use the smaller 100g fuel canisters to stabilize the MiniMo.
+The fuel canister stabilizer, which can be stowed in the lid is a great help if you use the smaller 100g fuel canisters to stabilize the MiniMo.
 Half a litre is heated up in a bit over 2 minutes.
-Only the ignition push button is to complain, it is not very durable and we always have a small lighter in the MiniMo to ignite the flame.
+Only the ignition push button is to complain, it is not very durable, and we always have a small lighter in the MiniMo to ignite the flame.

 Pots & Pans